 If you think of the nurses on the unit as a herd, the young are left on the outside to fend for themselves, and the elders are, for the most part, held in the center, cushioned against the attacks of the predator/bully; however, an elder nurse can also be deemed weak by the "herd"and thus ostracized to the fringes.

-The calculus of this situation is untenable and unhealthy, with certain nurses receiving the short end of the stick; vulnerable novice nurses need nurturing and support, not the feeling of being thrown to the lion(s).
+The calculus of this situation is untenable and unhealthy, with certain nurses receiving the short end of the stick; vulnerable novice nurses need feeding, nurturing, and support, not the feeling of being thrown to the lion(s).

 Extending the Circle of Safety